afforeroc/vuejs-cf/README.md

-# Configure and deploy a Vue app web on Cloud Foundry
+# Configure a Vue app web to deploy on Cloud Foundry

-* Note:  If you download this repository, the app has all configuration files to deploy it but it is necessary do the step 4.
+* Note: this repository has an app with all necessary files to deploy it on cloud, but it is necessary do the step 4.

 ## Basic requirements
 * Command prompt like `Terminal` or `PowerShell`